FabienChaynes/bomberman_ruby/README.md

 Use `./bin/bomberman -h` to list the different options.

 By default, if no options are provided, a server will be started locally.
-To connect to a running server, provide its IP address with the `-s` command option.
+To connect to a running server, provide its IP address or hostname with the `-s` command option.

 You can change the port (both on the client and on the server) using the `-p` option.

+To run a local game only, pass the `-l` option (in this case, `-s` and `-p` are not accepted).

 `-c` can be used to provide a path to an alternate configuration file.
 The configuration file is used to map your keys to the game commands.